103 series: JR East

-A single four-car 103 series set had remained in use by JR East on the Senseki Line in the Sendai area between November 2006 up until 21 October 2009.
+A single four-car 103 series set remained in use by JR East on the Senseki Line in the Sendai area between November 2006 up until 21 October 2009.

 JR Central

 JR Central has formerly used 103 series sets on Chuo Main Line services in the Nagoya area, but these were subsequently replaced by 211 series and 313 series trains.

 JR-West

 JR-West continues to operate a large number of 103 series sets, many of which have received extensive life-extension refurbishment.
 JR-West currently operates 103 series sets on the following lines.
 They were also used on the Osaka Loop Line until October 2017.
-As of 2019, there are 63 cars still available in service.
+As of 2024, there are 63 cars still in service.